ArtsLink Residencies and deadlines schedule 2016-2018:

 Residency will take place in fall 2018

-For the October 15, 2015 deadline, ArtsLink will accept Residencies applications from contemporary artists and arts managers working in visual and media arts.
+For the October 15, 2016 deadline, ArtsLink will accept Residencies applications from contemporary artists and arts managers working in performing arts and literature.
 Applicants must be citizens of, and currently reside in, an eligible country.
 If you are living outside the region temporarily, contact ArtsLink staff to determine your eligibility.
 There are no age limitations.
 Applicants must have sufficient knowledge of English to function independently while in the US.

 Undergraduate students, amateurs and research scholars are not eligible.
 Arts managers must be affiliated with an arts organization in the non-commercial sector.
 Artists seeking placement in commercial firms are also ineligible.
 ArtsLink Fellows from prior years are ineligible.

 Preference will be given to those applicants for whom this will be a first-time opportunity for in-depth creative work in the US, and to applicants whose artistic practice integrates innovative approaches to interaction with the community.